SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-vn-ki.md

 # Synopsis

-`parse_time` is a very old function in sunpy.
+`parse_time` is a very old function in SunPy.
 It serves a lot of purpose from parsing time strings to parsing `numpy.datetime64`.
 The function evolved overtime to become a very complex function.
 But `datetime` comes with its quirks.
 It cannot handle leap seconds.
-In any case, switching to `astropy.Time` gives more control to the user and simplifies the current `parse_time` function.
-Some advantages of `astropy.Time` are mentioned in the introduction to astropy Time [documentation](http://docs.astropy.org/en/stable/time/#introduction) (Quoting the docs, *Time object maintains sub-nanosecond precision* and *supporting time scales (e.g. UTC, TAI, UT1, TDB) and time representations (e.g. JD, MJD, ISO 8601) that are used in astronomy* ). `astropy.Time` would be easier to work with on the user side and is better than `datetime` with respect to astronomy.
+In any case, switching to `astropy.Time` gives more control to the user.
+Some advantages of `astropy.Time` are mentioned in the introduction to astropy Time [documentation](http://docs.astropy.org/en/stable/time/#introduction) (Quoting the docs, *Time object maintains sub-nanosecond precision* and *supporting time scales (e.g. UTC, TAI, UT1, TDB) and time representations (e.g. JD, MJD, ISO 8601) that are used in astronomy*). `astropy.Time` would be easier to work with on the user side and is better than `datetime` with respect to astronomy.

 `parse_time` is extensively used in sunpy.
 It is used mainly in `sunpy.net`.
 So any changes to `parse_time` would affect a lot of sunpy.
 Ignoring the changes to examples and documentation, the following parts of sunpy would require changes.